2BitStudios/Slerpy/README.md

 Slerpy
 ======
-A collection of juice effects and workflow helpers for video games.
+A collection of juicy animation effects for video games.

 Platforms
 ---------